 Before joining FERC in 1997, Gasteiger was an attorney in the General Counsel’s Office at the Commodity Futures Trading Commission, and from 1989 to 1991 he served as a law clerk for the Honorable Edwin M. Kosik in the United States District Court for the Middle District of Pennsylvania.

 Mr. Gasteiger is a graduate of the University of Pennsylvania and the Dickinson School of Law.
-He currently serves on the Board of Directors for the Energy Bar Association and Americans for Clean Energy Grid (ACEG).
+He currently serves on the Board of Directors for the Americans for Clean Energy Grid (ACEG).

 “With states from Maine to Virginia looking to aggressively develop offshore wind, it’s going to take a lot of transmission investment to make these goals a reality,” he said in a statement to E&E News.
 “But the challenges of getting large amounts of offshore wind power delivered to market are enormous, involve three eastern [grid operators], and extend through federal, state and local processes.”

 Jodi Moskowitz, Secretary